realatc/squad-spot/welcome-to-github.md

 ## Now Pause and bear with me.
 I promise we are nearing the end of this "light" reading.

-Of course I want us to complete the project in a timely manner and be done with it, but this is something new to all of you that I am teaching and I feel I would be doing you a disservice if I do not explain the big picture of what we have done for learning purposes.
-Were almost there though - promise.

 Lets recap.

 1. I made my own branch (that can be used for future changes on all files, not just this specific scenario).